geotools/geotools/docs/user/tutorial/datastore/store.rst

 * Q: How does that work with transactions?

   ContentState manages a DiffTransactionState used to capture each modification.
-Each change is recorded by FeatureId (a feature recorded for each add or modification, or null recorded for a delete).
+Each change is recorded by FeatureId (a feature recorded for each add or modification, or null for a delete).

   .. figure:: images/Transaction.png